z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 Unusually for this series, the example which follows isn't a particularly simple one.
 The Z88DK wiki document already referenced provides a simple example to get started with.
-What follows is a careful examination of how a IM 2 example can be fitted into the Spectrum's memory model.
+What follows is a careful examination of how an IM 2 example can be fitted into the Spectrum's memory model.
 If we're going to write complex programs which use interrupts we need to think things through carefully.
-Just throwing things into RAM as any location might work in the short term, but in the longer term will result in baffling crashes when memory gets corrupted.
+Just throwing things into RAM at any location might work in the short term, but in the longer term will result in baffling crashes when memory gets overwritten.
 Let's take this slowly.

 The steps required to set up a Spectrum IM 2 routine are these: